Banners hung to honor Portage County soldiers

 STEVENS POINT, Wis.
 (WAOW) - The Hometown Heroes Banner Program decided to honor veterans from Stevens Point and Plover.

-The event took place in Pfiffner Park Band shell on May 29th.
+The event took place at the Pfiffner Park band shell on May 29.

 They hung some of the 30 banners honoring veterans that were mentioned in the program.